Ch4nKyy/BG3WASD/doc/guide.md

 Do a full text search for ```", 8Eh"``` or whatever hex value CharacterMoveForward is and look for an occurrence where value, value+1, value+2 and value+3 are very close to each other assigned to variables or moved into registers!
 There are 2 functions where this is the case.
-I call them GetMovementInputVec and GetMovementInputWorldVec.
+I name them GetMovementInputVec and GetMovementInputWorldVec.
 The latter one has some matrix transformation math at the end.
 This is the one we are looking for.
 Rename and mark this function, so we can easily find it.

 In this function, 142/143/144/145 are assigned to variables.
-These variables are then passed to a function I call GetInputValue.
+These variables are then passed to a function I name GetInputValue.
 All 4 calls of this function calls are hooked by the mod!
 So if one of those hooks breaks, you know how to repair it.

 ### Short way